RPI-DSPlab/MIAE/experiment/mia_comp/README.md

 ### `obtain_jaccard.py`
    The `obtain_jaccard.py` is designed to save the Jaccard similarity between different MIAs and plot a heatmap to visualize the Jaccard similarity matrix.
+Before running this shell script, make sure you have already have the pair-wise jaccard similarity, which can be calculated via running obtain_venn.sh
    ```bash
    bash experiment_scripts/obtain_jaccard.sh